The Benefits of Mucuna

 Mucuna has been recognized and used for thousands of years in the world of Ayurvedic herbs.
 There are traditional uses for the root and the trichomes (the irritating hairs themselves), but the large, dense seeds found within the pods offer the powerful rejuvenating qualities that this herb is best known for.
 It’s these nourishing seeds that are most often used.5

-Mucuna offers nourishment and rejuvenation to the tissues, bestowing a foundation of balanced energy and well-being.
-Best known for its affinity for the nervous system and reproductive organs, its benefits extend throughout the entire body:
+Perhaps best known for its affinity for the nervous system and reproductive organs, mucuna's magical benefits extend throughout the entire body:

 - Promotes a healthy nervous system.
 As a rejuvenating herb, mucuna has a profoundly nourishing and rejuvenating effect.
 It can minimize the effects of stress while supporting a calm and stable nervous system.